szaghi/fmake/README.md

 and the help printed is as following:

-      fmake 0.1: a small script for easy creation of makefile for Fortran (standard 90 or higher) projects the aim is the easy creation of the compiling rules with the correct hierarchy for inter-dependent modules
+      fmake 0.1: a small script for the easy creation of makefile for Fortran (standard 90 or higher) projects the aim is to easily create the compiling rules with the correct hierarchy for inter-dependent modules
       Usage: fmake [options [args]]
       Options:
         -h